sleepjie/Valanar/Valanar Superdocument.md

 A rural town known for its horse breeding, providing warhorses to Nydessa’s cavalry.

 **Drumchapel**
+A prosperous central trade town with roads to Anvil, Holmfirth, Stonereach and Kilmarnack.
+Considered a vital chokepoint for the East Fold.

 **Stonereach**
 The closest city to the Thornwood Forest and perhaps the country's second most well defended settlement.

 **Aramore**
 A very affluent town in one of the country's most picturesque locations.
 Some of the world's most eloquent manors and private estates were constructed at the request of the country's nobility here, including Brandon the Conqueror.
-While politically influential, it is economically reliant on wealthier cities for trade and resources.
+While politically influential, it is economically reliant on wealthier cities, mainly Stonereach and Hardale Hall, for trade and resources.

 ###### **Mire-Plains**
 **Beckinsdale**

 **Clydesdale**
 Clydesdale is one of the larger towns of the Mire-Plains, known for its extensive farmland and livestock markets.
 The surrounding plains make it ideal for large-scale farming and horse breeding.
 Most of the town is spread out rather than concentrated, with farmsteads and hamlets dotting the surrounding fields.